-Minding your budget while eating the foods that nourish you takes a little planning — but it's possible.
+Minding your budget while eating food you enjoy and that nourishes you takes a little planning.
 Here are some of Spence's tips to help you shop and keep your fridge stocked:

 From personal experience and working with clients, Spence says many people are self-conscious about not being able to afford fancy brands of healthy food.

-Buzzwords such as organic, non-genetically modified organism, low sugar and low fat adorn a lot of healthy food products.
+Buzzwords such as organic, non-genetically modified organism (non-GMO), low sugar and low-fat adorn a lot of healthy food products.
 These descriptions may be useful to some customers, but they're also marketing terms that can paint an inaccurate picture that some foods are substantially healthier than others.

 "Organic is fine if that's what you want to buy, but for someone who is [budget-conscious], that's not necessary," Spence says.
 Eating greens is still good for you, for example, whether you buy them organic at a local farmer's market or frozen at a convenience shop around the block.